K Street (Sacramento): Public transportation

-The Blue Line of the Sacramento RT Light Rail runs along five blocks of K Street between 7th and 12th Streets.
+The Blue Line of the SacRT light rail runs along five blocks of K Street between 7th and 12th Streets.
 It shares right-of-way with auto traffic except for the block between 7th and 8th Streets, which is still closed to auto traffic.
 The 9th & K northbound platform of the St. Rose of Lima Park (along with the now-closed 7th & K platform) and Cathedral Square light rail stations serve the corridor.